Przemoosz/JwtAuthenticationApi/Readme.md

 - JAA-2-ImplementPasswordHashing - Implement password hashing based on salt and pepper.
 - JAA-3-ImplementLoggingUsingSerilog - Implement logging using serilog.
 - JAA-4-ImplementRegisterEndpoint - Implement register endpoint
+- JAA-5-ImplementConnectionToPostgreSQL - Implement Connection to PostgreSQL

+## Future
+- Update framework to latest .NET 8
-- JAA-5-ImplementVerifyHashedPassword - Implement password verifying.
+- Implement password verifying.
-- JAA-6-ImplementLoginEndpoint - Implement login endpoint and return access grant.
+- Implement login endpoint and return access grant.
-- JAA-7-ImplementJWTFactory - Implement class that will create JWT based on secret and claims.
+- Implement class that will create JWT based on secret and claims.
-- JAA-8-ImplementLogInEndpoint - Implement log in endpoint that returns JWT.
+- Implement log in endpoint that returns JWT.
-- JAA-9-ImplementCreateAdminUserEndpoint - Implement create admin user endpoint that will authorize if provided JWT is correct.
+- Implement create admin user endpoint that will authorize if provided JWT is correct.

 ## Architecture
 TODO